-The title may look like sketchy and click bait.
-Allow me to explain what I am about to explain in this tutorial.
+The title might look like sketchy and click bait.
+Allow me to explain what I am about to teach you in this tutorial.
 Let us say you want to download an archive file, extract it and move the file from one location to another from command line.
 As per the above scenario, we may need at least three Linux commands, one for downloading the file, one for extracting the downloaded file and one for moving the file.
 If you're intermediate or advanced Linux user, you could easily do this with an one-liner command or a script in few seconds/minutes.
 But, if you are a noob who don't know much about Linux commands, you might need little help.

 Of course, a quick google search may yield many results.
 Or, you could use man pages.
 But some man pages are really long, comprehensive and lack in useful examples.
 You might need to scroll down for quite a long time when you’re looking for a particular information on the specific flags/options.
 Thankfully, there are some good alternatives to man pages, which are focused on mostly practical commands.
 One such good alternative is TLDR pages.
 Using TLDR pages, we can quickly and easily learn a Linux command with practical examples.
 To access the TLDR pages, we require a TLDR client.
 There are many clients available.
 Today, we are going to learn about one such client named "Tldr++".

 Tldr++ is a fast and interactive tldr client written with Go programming language.
 Unlike the other Tldr clients, it is fully interactive.
-That means, you can pick a command, read all examples , and immediately run any command without having to retype or copy/paste each command in the Terminal.
+That means, you can pick a command, read all examples, and immediately run any command without having to retype or copy/paste each command in the Terminal.
 Still don't get it?
 No problem.
 Read on to learn and practice Linux commands on the fly.

 Installing Tldr++ is very simple.
 Download tldr++ latest version from the releases page.
 Extract it and move the tldr++ binary to your $PATH.